 Of course that feat was only possible because they opted to renovate instead of building a new stadium back in 2003.
 This field holds such a rich history in America football that it was fortunate for all football fans that the Packers organization made the decision to continue to play here.

 The final part of our tour took us through the tunnel where the players would enter into the stadium at field level.
 We got to walk out of that and see the field just as they do on every game day.
 The famous natural grass dubbed ‘the frozen tundra’ is Kentucky Bluegrass sitting on top of dirt with heated pipes running through the entire field.
 The pipes are plumbed with heated anti-freeze fluid to keep the field at a few degrees above freezing so it is safer and softer for the players to play on it.
 Weaved into the grass is also a few strands of artificial turf at every 3/4 of an inch throughout the field.
-Before that was implemented, patches of turf had to be regularly replaced after games and practices.
+Jim, who works in artificial grass in Denver, remembers a time before that was implemented, patches of turf had to be regularly replaced after games and practices.
 Since then, they have not replaced a single square inch and it is virtually undetectable to the untrained eye.

 After the tour, we headed over to the gift shop to do some window shopping.
 We are not really big football fans but we once got to go to a Rose Bowl in Pasadena when the University of Wisconsin defeated UCLA.
 We knew these guys were serious about football when all we could see in the stadium was a sea of red shirts wearing cheese hats just like these.